Chapter 4:

 “Will you take this seriously?!
 Why’s this shit have be to a joke and fun for you?!”

 “No one asked you to!
-You’re just trying to take charge for no reason and if you haven’t noticed, it didn’t work out that well before, when you nearly killed me!”
+You’re trying to take charge for no reason!
+If you haven’t noticed, it didn’t work out that well before, when you nearly killed me!”

 “I’m trying to take charge because no one else will!”

 “Enough infighting!
 Holy shit!”
-Katie shot up off the couch and pushed the two men apart, who were so close to bumping heads that they looked like a pair of animals squaring off!
+Katie shot up off the couch and pushed the two men apart, squaring off like a pair of rams!
 “What the hell are you two even fighting about?
 This dick measuring has got to stop!”

-“…” Nicolaus recognized that his pettiness.
+“…” Nicolaus recognized his pettiness.
 Not even arguing about how things were being done, but more about Vernon being in charge, felt childish to him. “…Whatever.
 I just want to know what the hell is going on.
 We don’t even know the extent of these… ‘powers’ for God’s sake!
-First, we were having the same dreams, then we could throw people around with telekinesis, and now we can fly, and Katie can make these weird mannequins?
+First, we were having the same dreams, then we could throw people around with telekinesis, and now we can fly; plus, Katie can make these weird mannequins?!
 I mean, shit guys!
 Six people, six damn people died, but we survived!
-Carl…Carl and Walter died!!
+Carl…Carl and Walter died!
 Aren’t you all freaked out?!”

 “…” Amala got up from the couch and raised her hand getting everyone’s attention, then nonchalantly stated… “I killed someone yesterday.”
 Shocked by the way she casually admitted to that, the others’ minds froze!
 “I’ve been thinking about that nonstop since it happened.
 Someone pointed a gun at me, called me some racist stuff, said they were going to kill me and somehow…somehow…I killed - no, destroyed him!
 I haven’t stopped thinking about it for a second!
-My mind is buzzing with constant images of a man’s body folding, and contorting, and snapping, and breaking, twisting, and popping, and tearing - do you see what I’m getting at?!”
-Amala’s eyes reddened, holding back tears, just barely, as she opened up to the group.
+My mind is buzzing constantly with images of a man’s body folding, and contorting, and snapping, and breaking, twisting, and popping, and tearing - do you see what I’m getting at?!”
+Amala’s eyes reddened, just barely holding back tears and opening up to the group.
 Nicolaus thought back to their car ride from earlier that day.
-Treating the events as if he were the only one affected was a selfish move, especially after promising that Amala could talk any of her problems.
+Treating the events as if he were the only one affected was selfish, especially after promising that Amala could talk any of her problems.

 “…I’m sorry.”